Review of Pedigree Pouched Dog Food

 And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-Judging by its ingredients alone, Pedigree pouched dog food looks like a below-average wet product.
+Based on its ingredients alone, Pedigree in pouches looks like a below-average wet product.

 Above-average protein.
 Below-average fat.
 And near-average carbs when compared to a typical wet dog food.

-Even when you consider the protein-boosting effect of the wheat gluten, this looks like the profile of a wet food containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the wheat gluten, this looks like the profile of a wet food containing a notable amount of meat.

-Pedigree is a meat-based wet dog food using a moderate amount of named and unnamed meats and by-products as its main sources of animal protein, thus earning the brand 1.5 stars.
+Pedigree in pouches is a grain-inclusive moist dog food using a notable amount of named meats and unnamed by-products as its dominant source of animal protein, thus earning the brand 2 stars.

 - Pedigree Dog Food Recall Expanded (9/1/2014)